wesleymth/bio482_miniproject/README.md

 1. **If you're using MATLAB**:
   - Add the `/matlab` folder to your MATLAB path to run the code.
+  - Make sure you also have installed the following:
+    - Signal Processing Toolbox
+    - MATLAB Curve Fitting Toolbox
+    - Statistics and Machine Learning Toolbox
 2. **If you're using Python**:
   - You need to have Anaconda installed for your system: [install anaconda here](https://docs.anaconda.com/anaconda/install/index.html).
   - Once Anaconda is installed, open a terminal and go to the `python` directory of the project.